Skip to main content

 Welcome to the Pioneer family!
 We are excited that you will be joining us for Pioneer Experience, our new student orientation program.
 Attending Pioneer Experience is a fantastic way to begin to settle into your collegiate life.
 Please carefully review the information below for your program.

-Transfer Pioneer Day is our one-day, comprehensive orientation program for transfer students.
+Transfer Pioneer Day is our one-day, comprehensive orientation program for transfer students, typically held on a Friday in early August and integrates students into the university community.
 Attending Transfer Pioneer Day is a fantastic way to begin to settle into your collegiate life at Point Park University.
 Please carefully review the information below.

 All new transfer students attend Transfer Pioneer Day, except new COPA transfer students, who are required to attend Pioneer Experience.

-Transfer Pioneer Day is a comprehensive one-day in-person program for transfer students, scheduled to take place on Friday, August 4th from 9:00 a.m. to 4:00 p.m., with check-in beginning at 8:00 a.m.
+Transfer Pioneer Day is a comprehensive one-day in-person program for transfer students, scheduled to take place on in August 2024 (Date TBD) from 9:00 a.m. to 2:30 p.m., with check-in beginning at 8:00 a.m.

-At the end of the program students will have the opportunity to attend a student-led panel discussion, visit with University departments, or attend the Resource Fair that is scheduled to include representatives from areas of the University such as the Office of Equity and Inclusion, Spirtual Life, Professional Career-Readiness Center, and Public Safety, among others.
+At the end of the program students will have the opportunity to visit with university departments or attend the Resource Fair that is scheduled to include representatives from the ID Center, Financial Aid, Student Accounts, Career-Readiness Center, University Advising Center, Student Health, Spiritual Life, Student Life, Study Abroad, Commuter Resources, Public Safety, and Athletics.

 Should you need support or assistance to participate in Transfer Pioneer Day, please contact us as soon as possible at orientation@pointpark.edu or 412-392-3840.

-For accommodation support requests for the upcoming academic year, such as academic, housing, or dining/meal plan, please register with the Office of Accessibility Services.
+For accommodation support requests for the academic year, such as academic, housing, or dining/meal plan, please register with Accessibility Services.

 We recommend wearing weather-appropriate clothing and comfortable closed-toe shoes during Transfer Pioneer Day.
 We also recommend bringing a light jacket or sweater as some of the rooms may be cool.
 We also recommend an umbrella or rain jacket, depending on the weather forecast, as well as a refillable water bottle.

-This fee is assessed upon course registration to the student's tuition account.
+The orientation fee is automatically assessed upon course registration to the student's tuition account.

 Students who do not attend the program will still be charged the fee, as it is tied to course registration.